intel/ansible-rsd-provisioning/README.md

 Example Playbook
 ----------------

 to learn more about modules and how they could be used please see the documentation and examples included with the modules.
 See `library/rsd_compose.py` to learn more about `rsd_compose` module and `library/rsd_power.py` to learn more about `rsd_power` module.
+Before running playbook make sure to export PODM authentication variables.

+Example export of PODM authentication variables:

+    export PODM_HOST=127.0.0.1
+    export PODM_PORT=8443
+    export PODM_USERNAME=admin
+    export PODM_PASSWORD=password

 Example playbook using this role:

     - hosts: localhost
       connection: local
       roles:
-        - radoslawKuschel.rsd-provisioning
+        - intel.rsd-provisioning

 Example playbook for the rsd_compose module specifying requirements inline: